Wednesday, November 28, 2018

 Perhaps a good place for the homeless...

 However, the local Minneapolis Star Tribune has been running a series on the ‘Rise of the Nones’ – i.e. people who have given up on organized religion.
 At this point, about a quarter of U.S. residents describe themselves as such.
 They might practice yoga, they might be agnostics, nature-worshipers, pagans or ‘spiritual;’ they might be consistent atheists, or they might just spend their Sundays resting, working, being with their children or drinking coffee and reading the internet.
 When you work your whole life for an employer stealing your time, a church stealing 2-3 more hours to ‘think magically’ is a no-go.
-Certainly my Sundays have been very enjoyable and useful, as I have not attended a church since I was 17.
+Certainly my Sundays have been very enjoyable and useful, as I have not attended a church since I was 17 and that was only for un-confirmation classes.

 The Trib seems to be worried, along with local ‘faith leaders,’ because one of the pillars of ideological capital is organized religion.
 Organized religion itself is at fault in this decline, of course.
 If you look at the reactionary role of evangelical Christians like the Southern Baptist Convention in U.S. politics, it is abominable.
 They are one of the primary mass bases for the vicious Republican Party and its control of the South and rural areas.
 They even have their own large sex abuse scandal.
 The evangelical yellers shilling for your money on TV don’t help either.
 Even weird offshoots like fundamentalist Mormons, who wear odd underwear, believe in multiple wives and having sex with young girls doesn’t give religion much heft.
 Or the idiotic essential myth of the Scientologists, who believe everything started when the earth was occupied by aliens.
 The Catholic Church has become a pariah for its hosting of the largest group of pedophiles in the world.
 This scandal is world-wide.
 Like Christian evangelicals, the Catholic Church’s positions on abortion, divorce, contraception, the role of women, pre-marital sex, masturbation, planned parenthood, pre-marital children, homosexuality – all medieval.
 Even their occasional opposition to capital comes from a preference for a pre-capitalist economy – when the Church was the benevolent ruler of serfs.
 The new Pope was ‘hired’ to deflect an understanding of these basic Catholic teachings.